Gonal-f (Follitropin Alfa)

 What Is Gonal-f Used For?

-Gonal-f contains follitropin alfa, a hormone similar to the natural follicle stimulating hormone found in humans.
-This medication helps with fertility by supporting the growth and development of egg cells in women and sperm production in men.
+Gonal-f is a medication that contains follitropin alfa, a hormone that helps in the development of follicles in women and sperm production in men.

 Primary Uses

-In women: Used to help develop follicles in women who are not ovulating and haven’t responded to clomiphene citrate treatment.
-Also used to stimulate multiple follicles in women undergoing assisted reproductive technologies like in vitro fertilization.
-In men: Used with human chorionic gonadotrophin (hCG) to stimulate sperm production.
+In women, Gonal-f is used to promote follicle development in those who are not ovulating and have not responded to clomiphene citrate.
+It is also used in assisted reproductive technologies like in vitro fertilization.
+In men, it is used with hCG to stimulate sperm production.

 How to Take Gonal-f